ganbatte8/gator/README.md

 ```bash
 pg_ctl -D /var/lib/postgres/data -l logfile start
 ```
-It appears the `pg_ctl` command above was not necessary for me, I did not research why or what it does exactly.
+It appears that `pg_ctl` command was not necessary for me.
+I did not research why, or what it does exactly.
 But for the record, if you do try to run this command and it gives a file permission error, it may be because the service wasn't started properly.